facioquo/stock-indicators-python/docs/_indicators/VolatilityStop.md

 - It does not return a single incremental indicator value.
 - The first trend will have `None` values since it is not accurate and based on an initial guess.

-:hourglass: **Convergence Warning**: The first `N+100` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
+&#9886; **Convergence warning**: The first `N+100` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.

 ### VolatilityStopResult